SillyTavern/SillyTavern-Docs/Usage/Characters/groupchats.md

 Decides how characters in group chats are drafted for their replies.

+### Manual

+You can select the character to reply manually from the menu or with the `/trigger` command.
+The selected group member will be the only one to reply.
+User messages won't trigger any replies automatically.
+Triggering a generation with an empty user input will trigger a random unmuted group member to reply.

 #### Natural Order

 Tries to simulate the flow of a real human conversation.
 The algorithm is as follows: